antluqmol1/Software-Engineering/README.md

 2. run `npm start`
 3. a new browser tab should open with the react frontend.

+# Git branches
+when working on a new feature or specific changes/fixes, you should make your own branch.<br>
+The name of the branch should reflect who is working on it, and what it aims to implement

+>**Example:**
+>- Branch Name: `Antonio-reactlogin`<br>
+>- here, Antonio is working on a react login functionality.<br>

+NB! when making a new branch, make sure you are at the correct branch you want to branch from<br>
+if you want to branch from the main branch, make sure you are at main, or move there with `git checkout main`

+### how to make and push to new branch
+1. make a branch `git branch [your branch name]`
+2. checkout the branch `git checkout [your branch name]`
+3. make your first commit
+4. make first push and set upstream branch at the same time using `git push - origin [your branch name]`
+5. step 4 makes sure that next time you do `git push` you will push to this branch, and not to the previous upstream branch (default is `main`)

 # Getting Started with Create React App